darkrenaissance/darkfi/doc/src/arch/consensus.md

 ## Ranking

+Miners attaches an `ECVRF` proof in their reward transaction, which is then used as part of our ranking logic.
+This `VRF` is builded using the `pallas::Base` of the previous proposal nonce, the previous proposa previous proposal hash, and the `pallas::Base` of the proposals block height.
+This `VRF` helps us eliminate long range attacks, aka predicting a future high ranked block we can produce in advance.

-Each proposed block has a ranked based on the modulus of its previous proposal previous proposal `VRF` proof, which is attached to the block producer reward transaction, and its `nonce`.
+Each proposed block has a ranked based on the modulus of its previous proposal previous proposal `VRF` proof and its `nonce`.
 Genesis block has rank 0.
 First 2 blocks rank is equal to their nonce, since their previous previous block producer doesn't exist, or have a `VRF` attached to their reward transaction.
 For rest blocks, the rank computes as following:
 1. Grab the `VRF` proof from the reward transaction of the previous previous proposal
 2. Generate a `pallas::Base` from the `blake3::Hash` bytes of the proof
 3. Generate a `u64` using the first 8 bytes from the `pallas::Base` of the proofs hash